Linear Convergence of Gradient Descent for Quadratically Regularized Optimal Transport: Introduction

 Thanks to the algebraic properties of the exponential function in~\eqref{dual.EOT}, the coordinate-wise maximization (i.e., optimizing separately $f$ or $g$) has a closed-form solution, leading to the iteration

-The exponential also entails that the dual objective~\eqref{dual.EOT} is strongly concave (when restricted to uniformly bounded $f(x)+g(y)$).
+The exponential also entails that the dual objective~\eqref{dual.EOT} is strongly convex (or strongly concave, to be precise, when restricted to uniformly bounded $f(x)+g(y)$).
 This implies (see \cite{Carlier.2022.SIOPT}) that the iteration converges linearly to the maximizer of~\eqref{dual.EOT}, which in turn approximates the dual solution of the optimal transport problem~\eqref{otIntro} in the limit $\eps\to0$ of vanishing regularization.
 Several other proofs of linear convergence are known, starting with \cite{FRANKLIN.1989} for the discrete case, and a recent body of literature analyzes the corresponding constants in detail (see~\cite{ChizatDelalandeVaskevicius.25} and the references therein).

 While Sinkhorn's algorithm has been very successful in many applications, it has limitations.
 Using KL divergence entails that the optimal coupling of~\eqref{EOT} always has full support (equal to the support of $P\otimes Q$).
 This is known as overspreading in applications, as the true optimal transport for~\eqref{otIntro} is typically sparse (even given by a deterministic map).
 For example, overspreading can correspond to blurring in an image processing task~\cite{blondel18quadratic} or bias in a manifold learning task~\cite{zhang.2023.manifoldlearningsparseregularised}.
 Separately, a computational limitation is faced when small regularization parameters~$\eps$ are desired to closely approximate~\eqref{otIntro}: since exponentially large and small values occur in~\eqref{Sinkhorn}, the algorithm tends to become unstable for small values of $\eps$, an issue that can be mitigated only to some extent \cite{Schmitzer.19}.
 See also \cite{Lahn.Mulchandani.Raghvendra.2019.NEURIPS}, where a Dijkstra-type search algorithm is proposed as a replacement.